 I went with a Hampton based lawyer for my conveyancing in Hampton today.
 Reviewing the fine print I seeI am liable for fees even where the transaction does not complete.
 Should I go with them or appoint a web based solicitor practice advertising no-sale-no-fee conveyancing in Hampton?

 It is usually ‘give and take’ in that if "No Completion No Fee" is offered then the conveyancing charges will tend to be be higher to cover the transactions that do not proceed.
 Also remember that such promotions rarely protect you from expenditure such as Hampton conveyancing search expenses.

-I am considering refinancing my property in Hampton, does my lawyer have to be on the Bank of Ireland Solicitor panel?
+I am in the process of refinancing my property in Hampton, does my lawyer have to be on the Clydesdale Solicitor panel?